Heddington: History

 On King's Play Hill, east of Heddington village, are a Neolithic long barrow and two bowl barrows.

 The northern boundary of the parish follows the Roman road from London to Bath.
 In the early medieval period, the same course was followed by the Wansdyke earthwork.

 In the 17th and 18th centuries the London-Bath road followed part of the southern boundary of the parish, where it climbed Beacon Hill.
 This route declined from the mid-18th century in favour of the road through Calne.

 A small estate called Splatts originated with land purchases in the 1620s by Robert Child, whose son Francis was the founder of one of the first London banks, Child & Co.
 The land descended in the Child family and in 1729 Splatts House was built for another Francis Child on his marriage to Priscilla Brooke.
 The estate continued as the seat of the Childs until 1780 when it was superseded by Osterley Park, London.

 A small school, with attached house, was built in the village c.
 1833, became a National School in 1860, and was attended by 45–50 children in the 1870s.

+Following Wiltshire Council's Community Governance Review 2021/22, a rural area north of Heddington which extends to the southern edge of Calne was transferred from Calne Without parish to Heddington.
+The area includes the village of Stockley and the hamlets of Mile Elm and Broad's Green.
+The changes took effect at the May 2025 elections.

 Religious sites

+Parish church

 There was a church at Heddington c.
 1130, when it was given to Monkton Farleigh Priory.
 The Church of England parish church of St Andrew dates from a 13th-century rebuilding and the south arcade survives from that period; the north arcade is from the 14th.
-The tower is 15th-century and the building was restored in 1840-1 and 1976.
+The tower is 15th-century and the building was restored in 1840–1 and 1976.
 The font may be from the 12th century or may be an 1840s copy.
-The tower has six bells, of which one is dated 1605 and three 1741.
 The building was designated as Grade II* listed in 1960.

+Bells

+The tower holds a 8-0-19 cwt ring of 6 in G. The oldest bell, the 5th, was cast in 1605 by John Wallis.
+In 1741, three more bells cast by Abel Rudhall where added to make a ring of 4.
+This consisted of the 3rd, 4th and tenor (6th).
+John Taylor & Co. added the 2nd in 1939 and also added a "modern" (for the time) frame made from cast iron.
+During the augmentation, John Taylor & Co. also overhauled the bells.
+Gillett & Johnston in 1953 added the treble (1st) to celebrate the coronation of Queen Elizabeth II.
+The treble is hung in a separate frame made of the same material by Gillet & Johnston on the same level.